dceejay/RedMap/README.md

         "options": { "fillOpacity":0.8, "additionalInformation":"Extra info" }
     }

-SIDC codes can be generated using the online tool - https://www.spatialillusions.com/unitgenerator-legacy/
+SIDC codes can be generated using the built-in unitgenerator tool.

 There are lots of extra options you can specify as `msg.payload.options` - see the <a href="https://spatialillusions.com/milsymbol/documentation.html" target="mapinfo">milsymbol docs here</a>.